pbeza/wildland-core/tests/README.md

 1. Set up a server

-    It can be done by downloading repository of EVS (https://gitlab.com/wildland/cargo/email-verification-service) and running docker container with `make run` in root directory.
+    It can be done by downloading branch `encryption-off` of EVS repository (https://gitlab.com/wildland/cargo/email-verification-service) and running docker container with `make run` in root directory.

     Server must be run in `DEV` and with token delivery set to `HTTP`.
 Instruction how to do that can be found in EVS README.md file.

+    **IMPORTANT** Use `encryption-off` branch since encryption is not supported yet.

 2. Run c++ test